psravanthi/psravanthi.github.io/_posts/2016-07-25-Predicting movie gross revenue.md

 Rating * Months : R - May to July
 ```
 The influence of number of screens is kind of obvious given that the more the number of screens, the more chances for good collections.
 Movies perform well in December given that it is a holiday.
 It is interesting to see that May-July is also favorable.
-This may be because schools are closed during that season and parents might be taking their kids to the movies.
-This is later reinforced by the interaction of PG-May to July.
+One possible hypothesis is whether school is in session and that could be tested more strictly in the future .
+This is later reinforced by the significance of interaction of PG-May to July.
 One more interesting and a rather, surprising result is that the presence of an actor whose previous movies have done well does not affect the revenue much.
 This is not the case with the director.
 May be content is the king, afterall!

 So, how well did the model perform on the test data?